AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-profiles.md

 On the main **[!UICONTROL Profiles]** dashboard, the **[!UICONTROL Profiles]** card shows information about the total number of records received, the number of profile fragments created and updated, as well as the success rate of created and updated profile fragments.

-The dashboard itself contains metrics about the Profile processing itself.
+The dashboard itself contains metrics about Profile processing.
 By default, the dashboard will show Profile processing details for your organization's sources for the last 24 hours.

 ![The Profiles dashboard.
 Information about the number of the Profile records received per source is displayed.](../assets/ui/monitor-profiles/sources.png)